Gepetto/gepetto-viewer-corba/README.md

 When you do so, pay attention to the following points:
 - the GUI has no way of knowing when to refresh the list of joints and bodies. **There is a refresh button in the `Tools` menu**.
 - you can run the `hppcorbaserver` (or any server embedding it, like `hpp-manipulation-server`) externally.
 Use `Tools > Reset connection` when the CORBA client has to reconnect to a new server.
-  In this case, set `libhppcorbaserverplugin.so` and `libhppmanipulationplugin.so` to `false` in your settings file because they are launching the servers themselves.
+  In this case, set `hppcorbaserverplugin.so` and `hppmanipulationplugin.so` to `false` in your settings file because they are launching the servers themselves.
 - moving the robot in the GUI while the server is processing data can lead to unexpected results, because you are modifying the *current configuration* of HPP when not expected.

 ## Installation procedure